 Avoid investing money that you may need access to

-It’s important to remember that when you open a CD, you’re making a commitment to keep your money in the bank.
-While CDs are FDIC-insured, you should consider them an investment.
+It’s important to remember that when you open a CD, you’re making a commitment to keeping your money in the bank.
+While most CDs are FDIC-insured, you should consider them an investment.

-When you invest in the stock market, one of the top pieces of advice is to make sure you only invest money that you can afford to lose.
-Similarly, when opening a CD, deposit funds that you can afford to do without for a set amount of time.
-If you don’t have an emergency fund, you should probably build one before putting all your savings in a CD.
+A top piece of advice when investing in the stock market is to only invest money you can afford to lose.
+Similarly, a best practice with CDs is to only deposit funds you can afford to part with for a set amount of time.
+As such, it’s best to have a well-established emergency fund before putting money into a CD.